rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 When to quote variables (a YAML gotcha)
 =======================================

-If you start a value with ``{{ foo }}``, you must quote the whole line to create valid YAML syntax.
-If you do not quote the whole line, the YAML parser cannot interpret the syntax - it might be a variable or it might be the start of a YAML dictionary.
+If you start a value with ``{{ foo }}``, you must quote the whole expression to create valid YAML syntax.
+If you do not quote the whole expression, the YAML parser cannot interpret the syntax - it might be a variable or it might be the start of a YAML dictionary.
 See the :ref:`yaml_syntax` documentation for more guidance on writing YAML.

 If you use a variable without quotes like this::